NIRSpec IFU Operations

 Target acquisition for the IFU

 Some targets may tolerate less precise initial placement delivered by guide star acquisition.
-In those cases, other options are provided: (1) the pointing verification image mode (VERIFY_ONLY) which allows for verification of the pointing but does not actually perform a target acquisition, or (2) NONE, which allows the user to opt out of target acquisition and verification imaging.
+In those cases, other options are provided: (1) NONE, which allows the user to opt out of target acquisition and verification imaging, and (2) the pointing verification image mode (VERIFY_ONLY) which allows for verification of the pointing but does not actually perform a target acquisition.

 An overview of all TA methods is provided in the article NIRSpec Target Acquisition.